10 Things To Do In Cornwall

 • Book a general visit to the theatre and gardens, plus a special garden tour.

 • You must book tickets online in advance, prices vary depending on the show.
-Storytelling shows start at only £1 for small children and £3 for the under 15’s.
+Storytelling shows start at only £1 for small children and £3 for those under 15.

-• Bring your dog, they are allowed for ‘Story Telling’ events, but need to be seated towards the back of theatre and be well behaved!
+• Bring your dog; they are allowed for ‘Story Telling’ events but need to be seated towards the back of the theatre and be well-behaved!

 This famous landmark is located on the most westerly point of England, just outside Penzance.
 Land’s End Landmark is a headland and also a holiday complex.

-• Experience the stunning cliff top walk and discover more about the local nature and wildlife at the local visitor’s centre.
+• Experience the stunning clifftop walk and discover more about the local nature and wildlife at the visitor’s centre.

 • Fantastic for wildlife lovers, chances to see; Gannets, Fulmars, Kittiwakes, Shags, grey seals, basking sharks and perhaps even dolphins!